jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

 ### 6. Kickoff Project

-Before the implementing engineer starts on the Spec Document, the planning engineer should setup a meeting to review the spec document.
+Before the implementing engineer starts on the Spec Document, the planning engineer should set up a meeting to review the spec document.
 Before the meeting occurs, the planning engineer should share the document with the implementing engineer so both parties have a chance to review it.

 **Meeting Goals:**
-1. Implementing engineer should come prepared with any questions they have about the Goal, Reason or Plan for the project and take a look at the overall estimate and deadline make sure it aligns with their expectations.
+1. Implementing engineers should come prepared with any questions they have about the Goal, Reason or Plan for the project and take a look at the overall estimate and deadline make sure it aligns with their expectations.
 1. Planning engineer should walk through verbally the different sections and do their best to answer any questions the implementing engineer has for the project.
 1. The estimate and deadline should be communicated and agreed upon.